Standards of conduct (Reliability Coordinator)

 Any deviations from these RC Standards of Conduct shall be reported immediately after discovery by anyone having knowledge of an event or situation in which a RC Employee acted in a manner contrary to these Standards of Conduct.
 Reporting may be done anonymously or not, and anyone who reports in good faith a situation that is contrary to these Standards of Conduct will not be the subject of retaliation or of administrative or disciplinary measures.
 Reporting shall be directed to the Chief Compliance Officer or made through the Standards of Conduct helpline: 604 623 3726 or hotline: 1 866 364 9376.

 Annual reports of the deviations from this Standards of Conduct will be posted on this website.
-The first annual report will be posted to this page in spring 2020.
+The first annual report is posted below.

 Reliability Coordinator Employees